 - For regional representations of ‘search volume index’ in Google trends, you are seeing a normalized indication within each country.
 If you have an interest index of 100 in Virginia, and an index of 20 in California this just means the concentration of Californians is less than the concentration of Virginians.
 They could be less interested in the particular term, or they just search way more for other queries besides that term, so it’s not taking into consideration the size of the state population or the amount of queries per person.

 What are people saying about how you can use Google Trends?

-When I started my endeavor to ‘#1 Google Searched Conspiracy Theory by State‘ I simply wanted to use Google Trends in a new and interesting way.
+When we started our endeavor to figure out the ‘#1 Google Searched Conspiracy Theory by State‘ we simply wanted to use Google Trends in a new and interesting way.
 If it can be used to gauge interest for investors, what else can it be used for?
-I think that understanding search trends helps us understand certain movements of public interest and possibly even behavior.
+To us, understanding search trends helps our team to understand certain movements of public interest and possibly even behavior.

 Understanding what’s being searched is a very curious facet of Sociology: The study of the development, structure and functioning of human society, or the ‘study of human problems.’

-If search patterns really help us get a glimpse into the collective consciousness, then I think understanding some of the intricacies of Google Trends is worthwhile.
+If search patterns really help us get a glimpse into the collective consciousness, then understanding some of the intricacies of Google Trends is worthwhile.